UK - In flight

 Our tour continues to Malacca, the historic town whose centre showcases a medley of Portuguese, Dutch, Islamic and Chinese architecture, including the ruins of the A’Famosa fortress, built by the Portuguese and later taken by the Dutch.
 Enjoy a cruise along Malacca River and visit a Typical Peranakan house, before stopping for an included lunch.
 We then spend a cultural afternoon at the Cheng Hoon Teng Chinese temple, the oldest in Malaysia, the Kampung Kling Mosque, and Bukit Cina, where over 12,000 Chinese graves are located, some dating back to the Ming dynasty.
 Tonight’s accommodation is at the Equatorial Hotel (4T) or Ramada Plaza Melaka (4T).

 Beyond vast fields of oil palm is the border with Singapore.
 On crossing into this sensational city-state, we proceed to the Concorde Hotel (4T), superbly situated on Orchard Road, renowned for its shopping.

 The National Orchid Garden, set within the beautiful Botanic Gardens (recently given UNESCO World Heritage status), makes for a tranquil start to our exploration of Singapore.
 Our morning tour also includes a stop at the Merlion statue, an iconic Singaporean landmark, and Chinatown.
-We also include a ride on the Singapore Flyer, the second-largest observation wheel in the world, offering breathtaking views of Singapore and even as far as Malaysia and Indonesia, weather permitting.
+We also include Marina Bay Sands Skypark Observation Deck, offering breathtaking views of Singapore.

 A day at leisure follows to unwind or hunt for bargains amongst Singapore’s thousands of superb shops.